fbcorrea/hvrlocator/README.md

-# HVR Locator
+# HVRLocator

-HVR Locator is a workflow to identify spanning hypervariable region(s) from amplicon sequencing variants or SRA public runs (SRR).
+HVRLocator is a workflow to identify spanning hypervariable region(s) from amplicon sequencing variants or SRA public runs (SRR).
 It aligns query sequences to a reference E. coli full-length 16S rRNA gene and identifies the spanning region through alignment.

 ## Using Singularity to run HVRlocator (Recommended)